 - Linux Exploitation Attacks, including kernel fuzzing and privilege escalation

 - Defending Linux, including static analysis of binaries/libraries, creating custom distributions, and continuous monitoring of Linux in runtime

 Containerization also adds a few more interesting twists to Linux, including segmentation, root access, and container break out.
 Brandon also discusses some of the things they are seeing with their honeypots, including no sudo vulnerabilities lately or the desire to break out of the container.
 The orchestration layer of containers (i.e., Kubernetes) is where he sees the attack surface shifting, but it’s all about monitoring.

-To see how Capsule8 can help defend your Linux infrastructure, watch the interview on Application Security Weekly here, register for the upcoming webcast, Preparing Linux Hosts for Unexpected Threats, here, or visit securityweekly.com/capsule8 for more information.
+To see how Capsule8 can help defend your Linux infrastructure, watch the interview on Application Security Weekly here, watch their on-demand webcast, Preparing Linux Hosts for Unexpected Threats, or visit securityweekly.com/capsule8 for more information.